aiven/devportal/docs/tutorials/anomaly-detection.rst

 Create a threshold table in PostgreSQL
 ''''''''''''''''''''''''''''''''''''''

-In this step, you will create a table in Aiven for PostgreSQL containing the alerting thresholds for each IoT device based on the `hostname`.
+You will use a PostgreSQL table to store the various IoT thresholds based on the `hostname`.
 The table will later be used by a Flink application to compare the average CPU usage with the thresholds and send the notifications to a Slack channel.

+You can create the thresholds table in the ``demo-postgresql`` service with the following steps:

 ..
 Note::

     The below instructions assume ``psql`` is installed in your local machine.

-To create a thresholds table in the ``demo-postgresql`` service:

 1. In the `Aiven Console <https://console.aiven.io/>`_, open the Aiven for PostgreSQL service ``demo-postgresql``
 2. In the **Overview** tab locate the **Service URI** parameter and copy the value